 WAVE aims to holistically guide and support students in making informed and confident decisions about their future, whether that involves entering the workforce, pursuing higher education, or other post-secondary opportunities.

-• Workforce | Preparing students with the skills and knowledge needed for the job market, including career exploration, vocational training, educational mapping, and internships.
+• Workforce | Preparing students with the skills and knowledge needed for the job market, including career exploration, vocational training, and educational mapping.

 • Academic | Ensuring students are academically prepared for higher education by providing knowledge, resources, support, and guidance on college application processes.